 After each day's racing the crew that heads the second divsion will automatically join the first on the following day, bring the total in that divsion to nine on the final day.
 The same system of promotion will be applied in the lower divisions except that they will remain constant at six crews.
 The final divsion, however, having now two crews, will be absorbed into division VII on the third day.

-The Berkshire [towpath] startion had some protection from the wind and rough water, and crews on that station too full advantage of it to improve their places.
+A complete change of wind, which now blew against the stream, made conditions difficult for the second day of the new Torpids at Oxford.
+The Berkshire [towpath] station had some protection from the wind and rough water, and crews on that station took full advantage of it to improve their places.

 On the third day of the Torpids at Oxford, Christ Church yesterday held their place at the head of the river, but it did not seem that St. Edmund Hall were trying seriously to displace them.
 This may have been sound tactics, because to-day, for their final effort, St. Edmund Hall will again be on the Berkshire station.
 If St. Edmund Hall had gone head yesterday, Christ Church would have had that important station to-day.